 - Sturdy saucepan

-- 6 cups uncooked golden sella basmati rice substitute with long grain rice
+- 6 cups uncooked golden sella basmati rice substitute with long grain easy cook rice

 - 2 Large red bell peppers roughly chopped